 In accordance with the provisions of the International Accounting Standards, the Company's transmission lines and substations are recognised on the basis of the revaluation method.
 The Company's transmission lines and substations are thus stated at a revalued cost in the balance sheet, which is their fair value on the revaluation date less revalued depreciation from the assets' acquisition date.
 The revaluation of those assets will be performed on a regular basis and when the management believes that their fair value has changed significantly.
 The company has established a policy on the revaluation of property, plant and equipment to meet requirements regarding the use of a revaluation method.
 Under the policy, fixed property, plant and equipment must be revalued if there are indications that the difference between the carrying amount of revalued real property and its fair value has reached 5% and exceeded ISK 5 billion.
-The company conducts a formal appraisal of this balance when preparing its half-year and annual financial statements.
+The Company conducts a formal appraisal of this balance yearly.